S4 Has Raised $120K for Charity:Water

 There are simple solutions like drilled wells, spring protections and BioSand filters that help provide clean water to communities around the world.
-100% of the money we donate will be used to build clean water projects, and when they’re complete, charity: water sends us details and GPS coordinates so we can see the exact community we helped.
+Charity:water builds and maintains these systems.
+100% of the money we donate to charity:water is used to build clean water projects.
+They raise money for administration and overhead separately.

 S4 Charity:Water Campaign Funded Projects in Uganda